-The scale which the scholar has hitherto studied in twelve different positions, has, in ascending and descending, both the third and the sixth major.
+The scale which the scholar has hitherto studied in twelve different positions, has in ascending and descending, both the third and the sixth major.

-There is still another scale, differing from this principally on account of the third and sixth being minor, the first in ascending, the latter, however on y a descending.
+There is still another scale, differing from this principally on account of the third and sixth being minor, the first in ascending, the latter however only in descending.

-Besides the sixth, it will be observed, the seventh in descending has also a flat (minor \).
+Besiles the sixth, it will be observed the seventh in descending has also a flat (minor.)

-This scale consists, like the others, of five whole and two half tones, but in different succession.
+This scale consists like the others, of five whole and two half tones but in different snecession